dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 #### Resources

+The resource classes are the primary entities of the data model.
+They are the actual objects inside a terminology space.
+A resource class can be seen as a template for the representation of a real object that is represented in the DSP.
+A resource class defines properties (_data fields_).
+For each of these properties a data type as well as the cardinality has to be provided.

 `"resources": [<resource-definition>, <resource-definition>, ...]`

-The resource classes are the primary entities of the data model.
-They are the actual objects/terms inside our terminology space.
-A resource class is a template for the representation of a real object that is represented in the DaSCH database.
-A resource class defines properties (aka _data fields_).
-For each of these properties a data type as well as the cardinality have to be defined.

-A resource needs to have the following fields:
+A resource object needs to have the following fields:

+- name
+- labels
+- super
+- cardinalities

+The following field is optional:

+- comments

 ##### Name

-`"name": "<NCNAME>"`
+`"name": "<string>"`

-A name for the resource.
+A name for the resource, e.g. "Book", "Manuscript", "Person".
+It should be in the form of a [xsd:NCNAME](https://www.w3.org/TR/xmlschema11-2/#NCName).
+This means a string without blanks or special characters but `-` and `_` are allowed (although not as first character).

 ##### Labels

-`"labels": {"<lang>": "<string>", ...}`
+`"labels": {"<language>": "<string>", ...}`

-The string displayed of the resource is being accessed.
+Collection of `labels` for the resource as strings with language tag (currently "en", "de", "fr" and "it" are supported).

 ##### Super

 `"super": ["<super-resource>", "<super-resource>", ...]`

 A resource is always derived from at least one other resource.
-The most generic resource class DSP offers is _" Resource"_.
-A resource may additionally also be derived from resources defined in external ontologies.
+The most generic resource class for DSP is `Resource`.
+A resource may be derived from resources defined in external ontologies.

-The following parent predefined resources are provided by DSP:
+The following predefined resources are provided by DSP:

-- `Resource` A generic "thing" that represents an item from the real world
+- `Resource`: A generic resource that represents an item from the real world
 - `StillImageRepresentation`: An object that is connected to a still image
 - `TextRepresentation`: An object that is connected to an (external) text (not yet implemented)
 - `AudioRepresentation`: An object representing audio data (not yet implemented)